Fast tree-based algorithms for DBSCAN for low-dimensional data on GPUs: Introduction

-In this work, we first introduce a general parallel algorithm with sufficient degree of parallelism for thousands of cores available on GPUs.
-All components of the algorithm are executed on a GPU, requiring no transfers of data between a CPU and a GPU.
-From the moment the data is loaded into the device memory, as long as the data and constructed search index fit into the GPU memory, all operations are executed on a GPU.
-We then propose two concrete implementations, focusing on low-dimensional (e.g., spatial) data.
-As neighborhood search plays a crucial role in the overall algorithm performance, our approach prioritizes using an indexing structure with a fast batched neighborhood search.
-Specifically, we use a bounding volume hierarchy (BVH), a structure predominantly used in computer graphics for ray tracing.
-BVH was chosen for its good data and thread divergence characteristics.
+We then propose two concrete implementations.
+We prioritize using an indexing structure with a fast batched neighborhood search to maintain algorithm performance.
+Specifically, we use a bounding volume hierarchy (BVH), a structure predominantly used in computer graphics for ray tracing~\cite{meister2021}.
 We combine it with a synchronization-free union-find technique introduced in ~\cite{jaiganesh2018}.
-Our approach allows processing the found neighboring points on-the-fly, reducing the overall memory consumption of the limited memory on a GPU.
-We introduce several traversal optimization techniques and reduce the number of distance calculations used by the algorithm in the dense regions.
-Significant performance improvements over available GPU \dbscan implementations are demonstrated.
+Our approach allows processing the found neighboring points on-the-fly, reducing the overall memory consumption of the limited GPU memory.
+We introduce several traversal optimization techniques and reduce the number of distance calculations used by the algorithm in dense regions.
+We show significant performance improvements over available multi-threaded CPU and GPU \dbscan implementations.
 Since the local \dbscan implementation is an inherent component of a full distributed algorithm, the proposed algorithm can be easily plugged into most distributed frameworks to improve the overall performance.

+This paper focuses on the low-dimensional (e.g., spatial) data for two reasons.
+First, this work was motivated by scientific simulations, such as cosmology.
+The data in these simulation is commonly low-dimensional (e.g., 3D), and the main challenge lies in its size, reaching 500 million data points for a single GPU (with a full simulation requiring hundreds or thousands of GPUs).
+Given that the data is often analyzed \emph{in-situ}, it is imperative for the underlying algorithm to be fast.
+Second, an implementation of a tree-based indexing structure for high dimensions on an accelerator such as GPU is a challenging task in itself, as the ``curse of dimensionality'' creates challenges for the popular data structures used for low-dimensional data~\cite{bohm2001}.

+Our key contributions are: \begin{itemize} \item We reformulate the \dbscan algorithm to expose more parallelism required for an efficient GPU implementation. \item We use BVH as the search index, selected for its high efficiency on GPUs. \item We develop a new way to reduce the number of calculations in the dense data regions through including dense cells into a hybrid BVH hierarchy together with sparse data, combining the benefits of both search index and grid-based methods. \item We provide the first performance portable algorithm and implementation for the \dbscan, and provide a comprehensive set of experiments on three architectures (\amdcpu CPU, \nvidiagpu GPU, \amdgpu GPU). \end{itemize}